kalika9-debug/quick-commerce-location-intelligence/README.md

 ## 5. Interactive Location Intelligence Engine

-The final notebook converts the analysis into an interactive site-screening system.
+The final notebook converts the analysis into an interactive **site-screening system**.

 ### Input